Plawn/nginx_gui/front-end/Readme.md

 # What kind of website is it destined for ?

-* Static sites with filling the blank using javascript
+* Static sites using JS to fill the blanks

 # How to use it ?